-Scrum solves this differently, by continually refactoring the current product to align with the latest knowledge, during the ‘working product’ every sprint.
+Scrum solves this differently, by continually refactoring the current product to align with the latest knowledge, giving us ‘working product’ every sprint.

 This means, yes, Virginia, there is ‘re-work.’
+But probably not any more re-work than Dr. Royce proposed.
 And the Team should be asking: ‘How could we have avoided some of this re-work?’
 Sometimes they will come upon ideas to get better next time.

 This is not suggesting or expecting to arrive at a state of ‘perfect knowledge up-front’.
 This will never happen.
-We can learn to consider some things before we leap.
-Example: Is our design for this story consistent with the rest of the design and also appropriate for our complete and current understanding of what the overall solution needs?
+Still, we can learn to consider some things before we leap.
+Example: Is our design for this story consistent with the rest of the design and also appropriate versus our complete and current understanding of what the overall solution needs?